MStefko/ESA-Mapps2Cosmographia/README.md

 You need to follow steps in the 'A very short introduction to SPICE-Enhanced Cosmographia Setup' section, so that following two conditions are met:
  1. You can run all scenarios in `../JUICE/scenarios/` folder using the Cosmographia `Open Catalog...` functionality.
  2. (Optional) You can start Cosmographia by typing `Cosmographia` in your system's command-line terminal.
+If you don't do this, you won't be able to launch the generated scenarios straight from the program.

 ## Installation
 ### As standalone program (EXPERIMENTAL)